Welcome to Early Years at Thorndown Primary School

 8:40 – 8:55 – Arrival at school

 The children will be encouraged to come into school independently and hang up their coats and bags and put their things away.
-They will then find their name card and will practise writing their names.
-When they have done this the children will choose to put their names into one of three emotion pots to show their teacher how they are feeling that morning (happy, sad or cross).
+They will then find their name card and choose to put their names into one of three emotion pots to show their teacher how they are feeling that morning (happy, sad or cross).
+After this, all children complete an activity together on the carpet which may be linked to developing fine motor skills, writing or maths

 8:55 – Register